TechnoMageKOMT/Programming_Notes/JavaScript/D_Arrays.md

 ## .forEach() Method

 The forEach() method loops over an array.
 It takes a single argument and that is a call back function.
+The callback function is not called directly.
+It gets passed to the forEach API and it is from there that it gets called.

 The callback function takes two optional arguments of its own.
 The first is the item itself and the second is the index of the item.